Yiling-J/theine-go/README.md

 // doorkeeper
 // doorkeeper will drop Set if they are not in bloomfilter yet
-// this can improve write peroformance, but may lower hit ratio builder.Doorkeeper(true)
+// this can improve write performance, but may lower hit ratio builder.Doorkeeper(true)

 // removal listener, this function will be called when entry is removed